Huntski/SocialBox/README.md

 # SocialBox
 School project to proof I am working with laravel

-SocialBox is myrecreation of twitter to practise with laravel.
+SocialBox is my recreation of twitter to practise with laravel.

 ## User Stories